LanolinKisser/LanolinKisser/README.md

 Multishipper

-I treat everyone the same.
+I treat everyone the same, because everyone is equal to me.
+This means - same words for everyone.
 Don't like it?
-Block!
+Block or mute.

 ## Hall of fame